mboyanov/mboyanov.github.io/_posts/2025-05-07-Grokking-FAISS-indices.md

 # Getting Started with Vector Search Indices: A Practical Introduction

-In this blog post we will explore several different types of FAISS (Facebook AI Similarity Seach) indices - starting from Flat indices, to IVF indices, and finally to quantized indices.
+In this blog post, we will explore several different types of **FAISS (Facebook AI Similarity Search)** indices - starting from **Flat indices**, to **IVF indices**, and finally to **quantized indices**.
 We will mostly focus on how they organize the data and how they perform search.

-But before we dive into the details, let’s take a step back and understand what we’re trying to achieve.
-FAISS is a library for approximate nearest neighbor search - a problem that is more and more common with Retrieval Augmented Generation (RAG) and other applications.
-In those cases, documents are represented as vectors, and we want to find the most similar documents to a given query or anchor document.
+But before we dive into the details, let’s take a step back and understand what we’re trying to achieve. **FAISS** is a library for **approximate nearest neighbor search** - a problem that is more and more common with **Retrieval Augmented Generation (RAG)** and other applications.
+In those cases, documents are represented as **vectors**, and we want to find the most similar documents to a given query or anchor document.

-Sometimes we have millions of documents which makes it infeasible to compute the similarity between the query and all documents.
+Sometimes we have **millions of documents**, which makes it infeasible to compute the similarity between the query and all documents.
-This is where FAISS or other vector databases come in.
-They allow us to index the documents in a way that makes it possible to find the most similar documents quickly.
+This is where **FAISS** or other **vector databases** come in.
+They allow us to **index the documents** in a way that makes it possible to find the most similar documents **quickly and efficiently**.
 In the remainder of this post, we will explore some of the algorithms that allow us to do that.

 ## Flat Index

-The Flat index is the simplest and most straightforward way to store and search for vectors.
-The vectors are stored as-is in a flat array.
+The **Flat index** is the simplest and most straightforward way to store and search for vectors.
+The vectors are stored **as-is** in a flat array.

-When a query comes in, the algorithm computes the distance between the query vector and every single vector in the dataset.
-As you can imagine, this can be quite slow for large datasets.
-There is also no memory savings or compression applied, so the index size is equal to the size of the dataset.
+When a query comes in, the algorithm computes the **distance** between the query vector and **every single vector** in the dataset.
+As you can imagine, this can be quite **slow** for large datasets.
+There is also **no memory savings or compression** applied, so the index size is equal to the size of the dataset.

 Let's check out the code for a Flat index: